Kilamuwa scepter

-The Kilamuwa scepter or Kilamuwa sheath is an 9th-century BCE small gold object inscribed in Phoenician or Aramaic, which was found during the excavations of Zincirli in 1943.
+The Kilamuwa scepter or Kilamuwa sheath is a 9th-century BCE small gold object inscribed in Phoenician or Aramaic, which was found during the excavations of Zincirli in 1943.
 It was found in burned debris in a corridor at the front of the "Building of Kilamuwa".

 King Kilamuwa is believed to have ruled in the area of Zincirli in ca. 830 - 820 BC.

 The object measures 6.7 x 2.2 cm, and is ornamented with soldered gold wire and gold plates; two of the rectangular plates are inscribed with a total of seven lines or writing.
 Felix von Luschan concluded that it was once on the handle (or sheath) of a staff or scepter.

 Text

-The text as presented by Dupont-Sommer is as follows.

-The text may be read as follows.
+The inscription reads as follows: This smr Kilamuwa, son of Ḥay(a), made for (the god) RKBʿL.
+May RKB'L grant him length of life.